China: Data Localisation

-- A personal information processor shall, before transferring personal information abroad, assess the risks of the following personal information processing activities in advance and keep a record of the processing.
-The risk assessment shall cover: whether the purpose and method of processing personal information are legitimate, justifiable and necessary; impact on individuals and the degree of risks; and whether the security protection measures taken are legitimate, effective and appropriate to the degree of risks.
-The risk assessment report and processing record shall be kept for at least three years.
+- A personal information processor shall, before transferring personal information abroad, conduct a personal information protection impact assessment in advance and keep a record of the processing.
+The personal information protection impact assessment shall cover: whether the purpose, method or any other aspect of the processing of personal information is lawful, legitimate and necessary; security risks and impact on personal rights and interests; and whether the protection measures taken are legitimate, effective and appropriate to the degree of risks.
+The personal information protection impact assessment report and processing record shall be kept for at least three years.

 In summary of the above laws and regulations, China takes a relatively conservative attitude toward the cross-border transfer of data, in particular of personal and important data.
-If in need of transferring personal data and important data abroad, in future, companies are likely to be subject to self-assessment, government assessment or government approval.
+If in need of transferring personal data and important data abroad, in future, depending on the various requirements, companies are likely to be subject to self-assessment, government assessment or government approval.

 China has not yet established a centralised authority to supervise data localisation and cross-border data transfer issues.
 The relevant supervisory and enforcement responsibilities are generally taken by various authorities in charge of data protection matters.